Adding Items to Your Catalog

-The 6-7 required fields are all that are necessary to generate bid sheets, award items to the winners/buyers and process the sales transactions:
+Only 7 item fields are required to generate bid sheets, award items to winners/buyers, and process sales transactions (outlined in red).

 The vast majority of fields are optional.
 Deciding which features/tools are useful for your event early in your planning process allows your team to ignore the irrelevant fields.

 Be sure you understand Item Types and when to use each before entering too many items, as Type is one of the few fields which cannot be bulk edited later.